snqre/betanet-full-onchain-governance-example/README.md

 ### 9.2 Settlement

-Relays **MAY** redeem â‰¥ 10 000 sat via their own Lightning node or swap with peers.
+Relays **MAY** redeem ≥ 10 000 sat via their own Lightning node or swap with peers.
 Vouchers never leave encrypted streams.

 ---